The Longest Covered Bridge In New Hampshire, The Cornish-Windsor Bridge, Is 449 Feet Long

 To learn more about the Cornish-Windsor Bridge in New Hampshire, check out its page on the official New Hampshire website.

 Are you as enchanted with the history of the Granite State just like we are?
 We can’t help ourselves when it comes to old, covered bridges.
 They are just so irresistibly charming!
-This day trip will take you to nine of New Hampshire’s covered bridges and it’s perfect for a scenic drive.
+This day trip will take you to nine covered bridges in New Hampshire and it’s perfect for a scenic drive.

 Cornish-Windsor Bridge in New Hampshire